cabrerahector/recently/readme.md

 ### Done!
 What's next? ###

 1. In your admin console, go to Appearance > Widgets, drag the Recently widget to your sidebar and click on Save.
-2. If you have a caching plugin installed on your site you may need to adjust some settings to make sure Recently can work: [Is Recently compatible with caching plugins?](https://github.com/cabrerahector/recently/wiki/3.-FAQ#can-recently-work-with-caching-plugins-such-as-wp-super-cache)
+2. If you have a caching plugin installed on your site you may need to adjust some settings to make sure Recently can work: [Is Recently compatible with caching plugins?](https://github.com/cabrerahector/recently/wiki/3.-FAQ#can-recently-work-with-caching-plugins-such-as-wp-super-cache) Also, if you're using a JS minifying plugin you may need to add recently.min.js to its exclusion list (see [Is Recently compatible with plugins that minify / bundle JavaScript code?](https://github.com/cabrerahector/recently/wiki/3.-FAQ#is-recently-compatible-with-plugins-that-minify--bundle-javascript-code))

 ## Support